GaryQ-physics/magnetosphere/biotsavart_mhd_comparison.md

 >mid includes only points with 100 nT <= *value* <= 1000 nT.
 >large includes only points with 1000 nT <= *value*.

-Note: Points outside the MhD domain, because they are say too close to earth, have *B1_simulation* = 0.
-These are not included in the plots, as they would be +/- infinity.
+Note: Points outside the MHD domain, because they are say too close to earth, have *B1_simulation* = 0.
+These are not included in the plots, as they would give values of +/- infinity.

+## Summary of Results and Conclusion